Backups in Managed Service for PostgreSQL

 22:00 - 23:00UTC (Coordinated Universal Time).

-After a backup is created, it is compressed for storage.
+Once created, a backup is compressed for storage.
 The exact backup size is not displayed.

 Backups are only created on running clusters.
 If you are not using your Managed Service for PostgreSQL cluster 24/7, check the settings of backup start time.
 A cluster that has no backups cannot be stopped.